abhishek-kumar-code/Redfish_Public/docs/DSP2046/SchemaGuideInput.md

 ## Oem

-# Excluded annotations
+# Excluded Annotations

 These annotations are removed from the schema details in all cases.
 If the excluded annotations require documentation, include them in the Introduction clause of this document.

 ## *@odata.count
 ## *@odata.navigationLink

-# Excluded schemas
+# Excluded Schemas

 Some schemas are excluded from the documentation for clarity.
 Since all Redfish collections are based on the same structure, this is documented in the Introduction clause to reduce repetition in the document.